 At Campbell University, FERPA protections go into effect on the first day of classes of the student’s first term of enrollment.
-The FERPA release form must be obtained onsite, in person, for any of the following areas: at the Registrar’s Office (academic records), Office of Financial Aid (financial aid records) and/or the Business Office (business account records).
+The FERPA release form must be obtained onsite, in person, for any of the following areas: at the Registrar’s Office (academic records), Office of Financial Aid (financial aid records), and/or the Bursar’s Office (business account records).

 FERPA affords students who have attended a post-secondary institution the following rights related to their education records:

 - Inspect and review information in their educational records.

 - Have some control of the disclosure of personally identifiable information from these records (restrict the release of directory information or authorize the disclosure of non-directory information).